hargoniX/bachelor/thesis/thesis.typ

 One task can grant a portion of its memory to another task which can in turn only grant another sub-portion of that memory to another task etc.

-While this can be used to implement normal functionality like an allocator it is also an interesting feature for implementing programs that interact with hardware.
+While this can be used to implement normal functionality like an allocator, it is also an interesting feature for implementing programs that interact with hardware.
 It is very common for a driver to share some of its own memory with the hardware directly to allow high-performance communication, this is called @DMA.
 However, allowing